sara-nl/GlobusOnline-python/GO_interactive_python.md

 $ ./globusconnectpersonal -status
 ```

-To transfer data between two gridFTP servers or a gridFTP server and a personal endopint we need to create a proxy.
-This proxy will be stored on a proxy server that can be accessed by globus online.
-This enables globus online to act on your behalf between the endpoints.
+To transfer data between two gridFTP servers or a gridFTP server and a personal endpoint we need to create a proxy.
+This proxy will be stored on a proxy server that can be accessed by Globus Online.
+This enables Globus Online to act on your behalf between the endpoints.

 To create a valid proxy to transfer data to the archive, it is sufficient to create a proxy without any further specifications
 ```